System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

     NOTIFY GameInitializer that PlayerManager is ready
 ```

-As you can see tile manager needs to be initalise before player initalisation and tile spawn, this because players spawn in at home tiles and tiles keep track of wether there is a player on them, so it is essential to allow for players to spawn.
+As you can see tile manager needs to be initialise before player initalisation and tile spawn, this because players spawn in at home tiles and tiles keep track of wether there is a player on them, so it is essential to allow for players to spawn.

 Spawn for boss happens in a similar fashion but instead of spawning at home tiles, boss spawns in relation to a given distance between players.